Prafullapatil766254/ExpensesTracker/README.md

 # Expenses Tracker

-Expenses Tracker is a Java application built using Maven and the SpringBoot framework.
+Expenses Tracker application is a Java application built using Maven and the SpringBoot framework.

 ## Table of Contents